OK Computer: Influence

 The release of OK Computer coincided with the decline of Britpop.
+Alexis Petridis of The Guardian called the album "the defining sound of rock's post-Britpop shift".
 Through OK Computer's influence, the dominant UK guitar pop shifted toward an approximation of "Radiohead's paranoid but confessional, slurry but catchy" approach.
 Many newer British acts adopted similarly complex, atmospheric arrangements; for example, the post-Britpop band Travis worked with Godrich to create the languid pop texture of The Man Who, which became the fourth best-selling album of 1999 in the UK.
 Some in the British press accused Travis of appropriating Radiohead's sound.
 Steven Hyden of AV Club said that by 1999, starting with The Man Who, "what Radiohead had created in OK Computer had already grown much bigger than the band," and that the album went on to influence "a wave of British-rock balladeers that reached its zenith in the '00s".

-OK Computers popularity influenced the next generation of British alternative rock bands, and established musicians in a variety of genres have praised it.
+OK Computer influenced the next generation of British alternative rock bands, and musicians in a variety of genres have praised it.
 Bloc Party and TV on the Radio listened to or were influenced by OK Computer; TV on the Radio's debut album was titled OK Calculator as a lighthearted tribute.
 Radiohead described the pervasiveness of bands that "sound like us" as one reason to break with the style of OK Computer for their next album, Kid A.